 Overview

-Before entering the ranging control phase, ERDEVs may engage in a initialization and setup stage.
-The initialization and setup stage provides time synchronization of the first poll packet transmitted by the initiator during an upcoming ranging control phase.
-Furthermore, ranging session configuration may be altered by a two-way handshake packet exchange between the ERDEVs.
+Before entering the control phase, HRP-ARDEVs may engage in an initialization and setup stage.
+The initialization and setup stage provides time synchronization of the first poll packet transmitted by the initiator during an upcoming control phase.
+Furthermore, ranging session configuration may be altered by a two-way handshake packet exchange between the HRP-ARDEVs.
 Unless renegotiated during initialization and setup, the default ranging configuration parameters shall be used for the ranging session.
-Alternatively, the ranging session configuration may be set up by out-of-band radio.
+Alternatively, the ranging session configuration may be set up by radio technology controlled by a higher layer.

-To establish in-band initialization, ERDEVs shall opportunistically transmit and receive on the dedicated initialization channel and PHY modulation, as given by the ranging session configuration.
+To establish NB O-QPSK initialization, HRP-ARDEVs should opportunistically transmit and receive on the dedicated initialization channel using the PHY modulation, as specified in the default ranging session configuration or as configured prior to initialization via higher layer protocols.
 The initiator may send advertising poll (ADV-POLL) packets opportunistically at times and intervals to its discretion as deemed suitable for the higher layer functionality to be supported.
 Similarly, the responder may opportunistically listen for incoming ADV-POLL packets.

 After transmitting ADV-POLL on the initialization channel, the initiator shall listen for an incoming advertising response packet (ADV-RESP) in the subsequent ranging slot.
 Once a responder has received ADV-POLL, it may transmit ADV-RESP in the subsequent ranging slot.
-When the responder has transmitted ADV-RESP, it shall listen for a start of ranging (SOR) packet in the ranging slot following the ADV-RESP packet.
-Once the initiator has received an ADV-RESP packet, it may transmit a SOR packet in the ranging slot following the ADV-RESP packet.
+When the responder has transmitted ADV-RESP, it shall listen for a start-of-ranging (SOR) packet in the ranging slot following the ADV-RESP packet.
+Once the initiator has received an ADV-RESP packet, it may transmit an SOR packet in the ranging slot following the ADV-RESP packet.

-After transmitting the SOR packet, the initiator shall enter the ranging control phase.
-After the initiator has confirmed receipt of the RESP from the responder during ranging control phase, and unless initialization of further ERDEVs is required, the initiator shall discontinue ranging initialization and cease transmission of ADV-POLL packets.
+After transmitting the SOR packet, the initiator shall enter the control phase.
+After the initiator has confirmed receipt of the RESP from the responder during control phase, and unless initialization of further HRP-ARDEVs is required, the initiator shall discontinue ranging initialization and cease transmission of ADV-POLL packets.

+Alternatively, public addresses may be used (PUBLIC-ADV-POLL, PUBLIC-ADV-RESP, and PUBLIC-SOR).

 The initialization process is exemplified in the following figure:

-Figure 1.2.2.1.1 - An example of the NBA-MMS-UWB ranging phase
+Figure 1.2.2.1.1 - An example of NBA-UWB MMS initialization and ranging phase

+If the coordination is active, initiator determines the configuration of ranging session based on the knowledge of UWB channel usages via receptions of acquisition packets (Aps) from other initiators described in Error!
+Reference source not found..
+For coordination, Initiator may need to scan the initialization channel in NB and the default channel in UWB before the transmissions of SOR.
+To perform scanning for coordination and to defer the transmission of SOR, initiator sends ADV-CONF with the time offset between end of ADV-CONF packet and beginning of SOR after the reception of ADV-RESP.

+If the coordination is activated and the scanning of APs nearby is required after ADV-CONF and before the SOR, the initialization process with ADV-CONF is exemplified in the following figure:

+Figure 1.2.2.1.2 - An example of the initialization process with ADV-CONF

 Initialization setup handshake